radiantearth/stac-spec/README.md

 on how ready the spec is and how you can support it.
 For the next bit of time you'll probably be encouraged to just do what feels best in some areas, so we can capture best practices and standardize.

 Any proposed changes to the specification should be done as pull requests.
+Please make these requests against the [dev](https://github.com/radiantearth/stac-spec/tree/dev) branch (this will require you to switch from the default of 'master', which we keep so it displays first).
 Ideally a proposed change would also update all of the examples, but for now that is not required - the team can validate and update all examples before a release.
 But it is recommended to update at least a couple examples to reflect the change.